gtiwari333/spring-boot-blog-app/README.md

 - ./mvnw compile spring-boot:run //if you have maven installed in your PC

 And open   `http://localhost:8080` on your browser

+Optionally, you can start the docker containers yourself using:

+`docker-compose --profile mailHog up` to start just the mailHog container(required by default 'dev' profile)

+Or

+`docker-compose --profile all up` to start both mailHog and mysql (if you want to use 'docker' or 'prod' profile)

 ## Run Tests